Jared284/security-portfolio/labs/04-iam-least-privilege-hardening/02-setup-and-build/README.md

 --profile lab4-junior-analyst
 ```

-This ensured that the commands were executed from the perspective of the restricted IAM user.
+This ensured that commands were executed from the perspective of the restricted IAM user.

+---

 ## Step 6: Verify CLI Identity